dbrizard/elwaspatid/paper/paper.md

 # Acknowledgements

-We acknowledge the support from Pr Eric Jacquelin ([ORCID ID](https://orcid.org/0000-0001-8415-6712)) for his helpful advice on this project.
+We acknowledge the support from Professor Eric Jacquelin ([ORCID ID](https://orcid.org/0000-0001-8415-6712)) for his helpful advice on this project.